Treating your pain during labor and delivery

 - Typical opioid (narcotic) medications used for labor pain relief at the UI Hospitals & Clinics include fentanyl, Nubain (nalbuphine), morphine, and Stadol (butorphanol).

-- The pain medications can be given by the labor nurse or a pump device is attached to the IV and the mother can self-administer the pain medication when needed.
+- The pain medications can be given by the labor nurse.
+In some cases, a pump device is attached to the IV and the patient can self-administer the pain medication when needed.
 The device has a safety mechanism to prevent an overdose.

 - The pudendal block may be given during the pushing stage of labor.